CheckoutDonate

 CheckoutDonateSettings#

-This object is passed to the settings prop and defines the core details of the donation.
+This object is passed to the settings prop and defines the core details of the donation target.

 Usage Examples#